-as dual oral therapy in combination with:
+as dual oral therapy in combination with

-- metformin when diet and exercise plus metformin alone do not provide adequate glycaemic control. - a sulphonylurea when diet and exercise plus maximal tolerated dose of a sulphonylurea alone do not provide adequate glycaemic control and when metformin is inappropriate due to contraindications or intolerance.
+• metformin when diet and exercise plus metformin alone do not provide adequate glycaemic control.

-• a peroxisome proliferator-activated receptor gamma (PPAR $\gamma$ ) agonist (i.e. a thiazolidinedione) when use of a PPAR $\gamma$ agonist is appropriate and when diet and exercise plus the PPAR $\gamma$ agonist alone do not provide adequate glycaemic control.
+- a sulphonylurea when diet and exercise plus maximal tolerated dose of a sulphonylurea alone do not provide adequate glycaemic control and when metformin is inappropriate due to contraindications or intolerance. - a peroxisome proliferator-activated receptor gamma (PPARγ) agonist (i.e., thiazolidinedione) when use of a PPARγ agonist is appropriate and when diet and exercise plus the PPARγ agonist alone do not provide adequate glycaemic control.

-as triple oral therapy in combination with:
+as triple oral therapy in combination with

-- a sulphonylurea and metformin when diet and exercise plus dual therapy with these medicinal products do not provide adequate glycaemic control. - a PPAR $\gamma$ agonist and metformin when use of a PPAR $\gamma$ agonist is appropriate and when diet and exercise plus dual therapy with these medicinal products do not provide adequate glycaemic control.
+- sulphonylurea and metformin when diet and exercise plus dual therapy with these medicinal products do not provide adequate glycaemic control. - a PPARγ agonist and metformin when the use of a PPARγ agonist is appropriate and when diet and exercise plus dual therapy with these medicinal products do not provide adequate glycaemic control.

-Januvia is also indicated as add-on to insulin (with or without metformin) when diet and exercise plus stable dose of insulin do not provide adequate glycaemic control.
+Sitagliptin is also indicated as an add-on to insulin (with or without metformin) when diet and exercise plus a stable dose of insulin do not provide adequate glycaemic control.